 China Brief is a primary source of timely information and cutting-edge analysis for policy-makers, intelligence and military personnel, academics, journalists, and business leaders.
-The publication is edited by Matt Schrader.
+The publication is edited by John Dotson.
 In addition to its audience in the United States, China Brief is widely-read in East Asia, where articles are regularly translated and reprinted in leading newspapers, journals, and websites.

 The Eurasia Daily Monitor (EDM) was launched on May 3, 2004 and has since become a unique analytical resource on the emerging security realities in the former Soviet space.